 Best Ohio Race Discrimination Attorney Answer: How did equal protection for African Americans start in the United States?
 How far rights extend for Black employees today?
 What kind of attorney do I need to work if I’m discriminated against at work because of my race?

 February is Black History Month in the United States.
 What better time is there, to reflect on civil rights history in America and the different protections that exist today, than Black History Month?
-At The Spitz Law Firm, civil rights and the complex space it occupies in U.S. history is a common topic of conversation in the office between our employment discrimination attorneys.
+At Spitz, The Employee’s Law Firm, civil rights and the complex space it occupies in U.S. history is a common topic of conversation in the office between our employment discrimination attorneys.
 Our lawyers are passionate about civil rights and fighting for justice for everyone, regardless of their race/color, religion, gender/sex, national origin, age, disability.
 Naturally, the evolution of civil rights for African Americans in particular, and the injustices they, as a group, still face in society, comes up a lot.

 Even though we, as a nation, still have a long way to go to achieve true equality for all, there are some particularly amazing accomplishments that have been made thus far.
 There are many, many important historical events and cases that lead us, as a nation, to a more perfect union.
 However, for the purposes of this blog, our race discrimination lawyers will discuss our favorite events, historical figures, and cases.
 To truly appreciate how far we’ve come as a nation and legal society, it’s important to go all the way back to 1857.